Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: accessControlList

-When a license has an authorizationWorkflow property with a value of the DefineTerm AcessControlList this property has a URI value that points to a list of userIDs
+When a license has an authorizationWorkflow property with a value of the DefinedTerm AcessControlList this property has a URI value that points to a list of userIDs

 ### Values expected to be one of these types: